-As Food Donations Manager, Cheryl runs Retail Rescue, working with local and national retailers to connect them with our member agencies and turn food that would otherwise be considered “food waste” into food donations.
+Through our Retail Rescue program, the Food Bank works with local and national retailers to connect them with our member agencies and turn food that would otherwise be considered “food waste” into food donations.

-The Retail Rescue program works as a win-win for both the food industry and for agencies distributing food.
+The Retail Rescue program is as a win-win for both the food industry and for agencies distributing food.
 Retailers are no longer paying for food to be disposed of, while agencies get food donations that they immediately give out to their clients.
 In most cases, retailers are donating to the very communities they serve.
 Click here for a list of our participating retailers.

 Thousands of pounds of unsold but good food are thrown away by the food industry.
-This “food waste” can exist because there wasn’t enough demand for particular items, they’re still safe for consumption yet have passed their “sell by” date (freshly-baked bread, for example), or because the product wasn’t particularly appealing to customers (think dented cans or oddly-shaped fruits and vegetables that you pass over on grocery store shelves).
+This “food waste” can exist because there wasn’t enough demand for particular items.
+This food is still safe for consumption yet has passed their “sell by” date (freshly-baked bread, for example), or because the product wasn’t particularly appealing to customers (think dented cans or oddly-shaped fruits and vegetables that you pass over on grocery store shelves).
 The issue of having 51,000 food insecure households in Rhode Island while edible food is destroyed shouldn’t be lost on anyone.

 How does it work?
 Well, “rescued” food typically comes from one of five categories: